Harry Potter Hogwarts Express Diaper Cake

-Create a unique show-stopping centerpiece for a Harry Potter-themed baby shower with this DIY Harry Potter Hogwarts Express Diaper Cake.
+Create a unique show-stopping centerpiece for a Harry Potter-themed baby shower with this DIY Hogwarts Express Diaper Cake.
 Complete tutorial for creating your own diaper cake below.

-Good morning!
-I’m back today with one more Harry Potter related craft – in honor of his birthday today, July 31st!
-You can check out monday’s post on Harry Potter Birthday Cupcakes and Treatbox here!
+Hello Crafty Friends!
+I’m back today with one more Harry Potter related craft – in honor of his birthday today, July 31st.
 Today’s project is a DIY Harry Potter Hogwarts Express Diaper Cake!

-It was a blast to put together and would be a great centerpiece for a shower or a wonderful gift for an expecting friend!
+This was a blast to put together and would be a great centerpiece for a shower or a wonderful gift for an expecting friend!
 There are a lot of ways you could put your own spin on this and it doesn’t need to be the Hogwarts Express.
-It would be cute in any color!
-Whether you make it exactly as pictured below or in your own colors it’s sure to be a showstopper!
+It would be cute as a train in any color!

 - 42 Diapers (I used size 3)